SovereignCloudStack/standards/Design-Docs/iam_goals.md

 - Provide infrastructure to consumer payloads
   - **1** prepare Operation Users as Group in Keycloak to managed them selective in scopes
   - **2** customize Keystone Polices to prepare trivial Self services for tenants as RAND
-  - **3** policies should released, tested and use from SCS compliant policy reposiotory
+  - **3** policies should released, tested and used from SCS compliant policy reposiotory

 # To be discussed